akebu6/Kotlin-Notes/Files/reading-files.md

 - The core class for file processing is File from the java.io package.
 - Kotlin provides additional functionality over Java implementation through Extension Functions.
+- This means that by just importing `java.io.File` into your project, you can use functionality from both Java and Kotlin File implementations.

 ## readText
 > helps you read the whole file in just one String variable.